MesfinD/HPC/_episodes/060-resources.md

 {: .challenge}

 Once the job completes, we can query the scheduler to see how long our job took.
-We will use `qstat -x` to get statistics about our job.
+We will use `sstat -x` to get statistics about our job.

-By itself, `qstat -x -u yourUsername` shows all jobs that you have run on the system recently
+By itself, `sstat -x -u yourUsername` shows all jobs that you have run on the system recently

 ```
 [remote]$ qstat -x -u yourUsername